Netflix to roll out cheaper mobile-only plan in India | MarketScreener

 India figures prominently in Netflix Chief Executive Officer Reed Hastings' global expansion plans.
 The company is investing heavily in creating blockbuster shows such as crime thriller "Sacred Games" and "Delhi Crime" with A-list Bollywood actors.

+The second season of "Sacred Games" is set to release in August.

+"We've been seeing nice steady increases in engagement with our Indian viewers that we think we can keep building on.
+Growth in that country is a marathon, so we're in it for the long haul," Netflix Chief Content Officer Ted Sarandos said.

-(Reporting by Munsif Vengattil in Bengaluru and Arriana Mclymore in New York)
+(Reporting by Munsif Vengattil, Vibhuti Sharma in Bengaluru and Arriana Mclymore in New York; Editing by Anil D'Silva)

 By Munsif Vengattil and Arriana McLymore